-- The Transport Accident Commission successfully relocated to Geelong in 2009 supporting 650 employees. - WorkSafe Victoria started relocating in 2016 and in 2018, 700 employees moved into a brand new \$120 million A-Grade Office building. - The National Disability Insurance Agency which currently supports 300 jobs and is expected to rise to over 500 upon completion of a new dedicated office building.
+- The Transport Accident Commission was successfully relocated to Geelong in 2009 supporting 650 employees in a purpose-built building; - WorkSafe Victoria started relocating in 2016 and in 2018, 700 employees moved into a brand new \$120 million A-Grade Office building. - The National Disability Insurance Agency which currently supports 300 jobs and is expected to rise to over 500 upon completion of a new dedicated office building.